 The examples in this document will be based on the The TurboGears 2 Wiki Tutorial, but the information applies to any TurboGears 2 project.

 Note that the repository_id column should uniquely identify your project’s set of migrations.
-Should you happen to deploy multiple projects in one database, you will be able to manage multiple schema versions by changing the repository_id variable in the migration/migrate.cfg of each project to a different value.
+Should you happen to deploy multiple projects in one database, each sqlalchemy-migrate repository will insert and maintain a row in the migrate_version table.

 With the database under version control and a repository for schema change scripts, you are ready to begin regular development.
 We will now walk through the process of creating, testing, and applying a change script for your current database schema.
 Repeat these steps as your data model evolves to keep your databases in sync with your model.

-The paster migrate script command will create an empty change script for you, automatically naming it and placing it in your repository:
+The migrate script will create an empty change script for you, automatically naming it and placing it in your repository:

 Each change script provides an upgrade and downgrade method, and we implement those methods by creating and dropping the pages_table respectively:

 from sqlalchemy import * from migrate import * metadata = MetaData(migrate_engine) pages_table = Table("pages", metadata, Column("id", Integer, primary_key=True), Column("pagename", Text, unique=True), Column("data", Text) ) def upgrade(): # Upgrade operations go here.
 Don't create your own engine; use the engine # named 'migrate_engine' imported from migrate. pages_table.create() def downgrade(): # Operations to reverse the above upgrade go here. pages_table.drop()

 Anyone who has experienced a failed schema upgrade on a production database knows how uniquely uncomfortable that situation can be.
 Although testing a new change script is optional, it is clearly a good idea.
 After you execute the following test command, you will ideally be successful:

 $ migrate test migration sqlite:///devdata.db Upgrading... done Downgrading... done Success